Better than you think

-The Galaxy S21 FE launched in early 2022 with One UI 4 based on Android 12.
+The Galaxy S21 FE launched in early 2022 with One UI 4 based on Android 12, but has already begun receiving Android 13.
 It's pretty clean, with smaller UI elements throughout.
 Thanks to the Snapdragon 888 processor, it's pretty snappy, and users shouldn't have to worry about lag.
 Samsung also has its own exclusive set of features like Good Lock for extra customization, Bixby (although we prefer Google Assistant), Object Eraser, and more.

 Functionally, these devices are pretty similar, although the Pixel has the added advantage of being a Google phone, meaning it'll get new Android feature updates first or exclusively.
 On the other hand, Samsung promises longer update support for the S21 FE, providing four OS upgrades against the Pixel 6a's three OS upgrades.
 Both phones will receive software support for five years.